OSU-NLP-Group/SeeAct/README.md

 ## Citation Information

-If you find this dataset useful, please consider citing our paper:
+If you find this work useful, please consider citing our paper:

 ```
 @article{zheng2023seeact,